arupcsedu/SocketFileTransfer/README.md

 - [x] Add concurrency using pThread into client and server program.
 - [x] Use pack tracer to check concurrency at client and server interface.
 - [x] Dynamic concurrency number from user inputs.
-- [ ] Create a dataset with 100 files each 10MB size and transfer with concurrency 1, 2,4 and 8 and measure throughput.
+- [x] Create a dataset with 100 files and transfer with concurrency 1, 2,4 and 8 and measure throughput.
 - [ ] Once the test is done, draw a figure for concurrency value vs throughput.

 ## Prepare